-This is an open ended investment, that let you buy units in the trust.
+This is an open-ended investment that lets you buy units in a trust.

-You can either invest a lump sum in a unit trust, or save at set amount each month.
+You can either invest a lump sum in a unit trust or save a set amount each month.

-An Investment trust is a listed company you can invest in.
-The company then use your money to buy assets and shares in other companies.
+An investment trust is a listed company you can invest in.
+The company then uses your money to buy assets and shares in other companies.

-It is closed ended which means there is a limited number of shares that you can buy in an investment trust.
+It is closed-ended, which means there is a limited number of shares that you can buy in the investment trust.